aws-powertools/powertools-lambda-python/docs/core/event_handler/api_gateway.md

 !!! info "By default, we hide extended error details for security reasons _(e.g., pydantic url, Pydantic code)_."

-Any incoming request that fails validation will lead to a `HTTP 422: Unprocessable Entity error` response that will look similar to this:
+Any incoming request or and outgoing response that fails validation will lead to a `HTTP 422: Unprocessable Entity error` response that will look similar to this:

 ```json hl_lines="2 3" title="data_validation_error_unsanitized_output.json"
 --8<-- "examples/event_handler_rest/src/data_validation_error_unsanitized_output.json"